 Half-life: Extended due to biotin binding proteins

 The biotin conjugation serves dual purposes — it extends half-life through binding to avidin-like proteins and provides direct nutritional support to hair follicles.
+Those interested in its cosmetic applications can explore Biotinoyl Tripeptide-1 vendor options from trusted suppliers.

 PTD-DBM (Protein Transduction Domain-Decorin Binding Myostatin)